cipher387/osint_stuff_tool_collection/README.md

 </br><a href='https://chrome.google.com/webstore/detail/retirejs/moibopkbhjceeedibkbkbchbjnkadmom/related'>Retire.js</a> — GoogleChrome extension for scanning a web app for use of vulnerable JavaScript libraries
 </br><a href='https://chrome.google.com/webstore/detail/openlink-structured-data/egdaiaihbdoiibopledjahjaihbmjhdj/related'>OpenLink Structured Data Sniffer</a> — GoogleChrome extension which reveals structured metadata (Microdata, RDFa, JSON-LD, Turtle, etc.) embedded within HTML documents.
 </br><a href='https://github.com/gildas-lormeau/SingleFile'>SIngle File</a> — GoogleChrome, Firefox and MicrosoftEdge addon to save webpage in single html file
+</br><a href="https://github.com/Cillian-Collins/dirscraper">Dirscraper</a> — OSINT scanning tool which discovers and maps directories found in javascript files hosted on a website
+</br><a href='https://chrome.google.com/webstore/detail/analyzer/bmbhpmmhjkbmcachipmccnlcemaoiiji/related'>Ericom Page Risk Analysis</a> — Get a detailed report with links to CSS, Javascript, Fonts, XHR, Images and domains web pages
+</br><a href='https://github.com/m4ll0k/SecretFinder'>SecretFinder</a> — Tool for find sensitive data (apikeys, accesstoken,jwt,..) or search anything with #regexp on #javascript files
 </br><a href='https://chrome.google.com/webstore/detail/copy-all-links-and-image/ccddopnnikeeoogpfbnfommfoeliaidg/related'>Copy all links and image links to CSV or JSON</a> — Download all links from current webpage in CSV (for open in #Excel) or JSON
 </br><a href='http://archiveready.com'>ArchiveReady</a> — OSINT specialists most often use various web archives to analyze other people's sites.
 But if you want your descendants to be able to find your own site, check whether the code of its pages is understandable for crawlers of web archives.